netdata/netdata/docs/netdata-agent/configuration/optimizing-metrics-database/change-metrics-storage.md

 ## Retention Settings

-> **In a parent-child setup**, these settings manage the shared storage space used by the Netdata parent agent for
-> storing metrics collected by both the parent and its child nodes.
+> **In a parent-child setup**, these settings manage the shared storage space used by the Netdata parent Agent for storing metrics collected by both the parent and its child nodes.

 You can fine-tune retention for each tier by setting a time limit or size limit.
 Setting a limit to 0 disables it, allowing for no time-based deletion for that tier or using all available space, respectively.
 This enables various